 An open-ended project seeking to bring North Indian raga closer to all who approach with open ears.
-Combines direct input from dozens of leading Hindustani artists with in-depth insights from music history, global theory, performance practice, cognitive science, and more! [out 2023-24]
+Combines direct input from dozens of leading Hindustani artists with in-depth insights from music history, global theory, performance practice, cognitive science, and much more!

 Overview & Design | Ethos & Principles | Feedback & Future